saraelaasri/Bankloan_project/Readme.md

 ## Learning Outcomes:

-Exploratory Data Analysis
+1-Exploratory Data Analysis

-Preparing the data to train a model
+2-Preparing the data to train a model

-Training and making predictions using a classification model Model evaluation
+3-Training and making predictions using a classification model

+4-Model evaluation
 ## Objective:
 The classification goal is to predict the likelihood of a liability customer buying personal loans.
 ## References: